In 2017, do as California is: Make air cleanup, job one – Part 2 (stationary sources)

 Sustainable Forests –

 Sustainable forest biomass for energy generation; preserve forest sequestration – reduce wildfire risk; avoid changes in land use to effect a reduction in carbon storage.
-Urban forest projects, meanwhile, have a dual benefit – carbon sequestration and shading to reduce the need for air conditioning.
+Urban forest projects, meanwhile, have a dual benefit – carbon sequestration and shading to reduce the need for air conditioning.21

-Water Delivery –
+Water Conditioning, Delivery –

-For water delivery, treatment and use, there is the application and use of more renewable, sustainable sources of energy.
+For water delivery and water conditioning, there is the application and use of more renewable sources of energy.22

 Next10 Study –